High Desert Juvenile Detention Center Sex Abuse Lawsuit Settlements

 The second element revolves around consent.
 The absence of consent is the defining factor across all forms of sexual assault.
 Non-consensual sexual touching automatically constitutes abuse or assault.
 In the context of cases involving inmates in juvenile detention centers, consent is usually not an issue.
 Minors, individuals under 18 years old, lack the legal capacity to provide consent.
 This means that ANY sexual touching by an adult involving a minor is inherently considered sexual abuse.

 The High Desert Juvenile Detention Center is under the full operational authority and responsibility of the San Bernardino Probation Department (“SBPD”).
 SBPD is the agency that hires, screens, trains, and supervises all of the correctional officers and other staff member who work with juvenile inmates at High Desert.
-Properly screening and monitoring staff members is critically important because they have access and control over vulnerable minors.
+Properly screening and monitoring staff members is critically important because they have access to and control over vulnerable minors.

-SBPD is legally obligated to ensure that juvenile inmates at High Desert Juvenile Hall are reasonably safe and well care for.
-This includes a duty to protect juvenile inmates at High Desert from sexual abuse and assault committed by correctional officers, staff, and both other inmates.
+SBPD is legally obligated to ensure that juvenile inmates at High Desert Juvenile Hall are reasonably safe and well cared for.
+This includes a duty to protect juvenile inmates at High Desert from sexual abuse and assault committed by correctional officers, staff, and other inmates.
 This duty obligates SBPD to adopt appropriate policies for monitoring staff, as well as a duty to investigate all complaints about misconduct by staff.

 There is a wealth of evidence establishing that SBPD systematically failed in this fundamental obligation to protect juvenile inmates at High Desert.
 Despite previous reports of abuse and misconduct, SBPD did not take adequate action to prevent further harm.
 This negligence included poor supervision of staff, insufficient policies, inadequate employee training, and a failure to implement effective safety measures.
 As a result, these children have endured profound physical, emotional, and psychological harm, including pain, distress, loss of self-esteem, and other lasting effects of abuse.